Chapter 20.16

 f.
 Pressure regulation and/or booster pumps shall be installed so that all components of the irrigation system operate at the manufacturer’s recommended optimal pressure.

 h.
-Point source irrigation is required where plant height at maturity will affect the uniformity of an overhead system.
+Point source irrigation is required where plant height at maturity will affect the uniformity of an overhead system and any areas less than 10 feet in width in any direction.

 i.
 A minimum 24-inch setback of overhead irrigation is required where turf is directly adjacent to a continuous hardscape that flows into the curb and gutter.